flrichar/bgp-calico-k8s/README.md

 Included some information around using FRRouting as a docker container TOR device.
 It sits between the guest node-vms in the cluster, and the ERX1 equipment in the lab environment.
 This frr-TOR-bgp device is configured as a route-reflector.
 Docker-compose file for the container and a sample config also included.

-Included "daemons" which is one of the config files for FRR that now lives on the Docker host under /usr/local/etc ... for purposes of this lab, only vtysh_enabl and bgpd are enabled, that is the only difference from the default install configuration.
+Included "daemons" which is one of the config files for FRR that now lives on the Docker host under /usr/local/etc ... for purposes of this lab, only vtysh_enable and bgpd are enabled options, that is the only difference from the default install configuration.